United States National Bank of Galveston: History

 The bank was founded in 1874 by the Kempner family as Island City Savings Bank.
 In 1902 the decision was made to rename the bank the Texas Bank & Trust Company.
 Finally, on December 31, 1923 the bank would receive its last name, United States National Bank.

 The Galveston bank would be the last to be chartered using this name, as in 1926 the United States Congress banned the use of the words "Reserve", "United States" and "Federal" in bank titles.
 Under a grandfather clause, banks that already had titles incorporating those words were allowed to keep them.

 On May 3, 1982, Cullen/Frost Bankers, Inc. issued shares of common and redeemable preferred stock for all of the outstanding preferred and common stock of United States National Bancshares, Inc. and Galbank, Inc. which together owned all of the capital stock of United States National Bank of Galveston and Sugar Land State Bank.

 Afterwards Cullen/Frost Bankers, Inc. continued to operate United States National Bank (USNB) separately from its flagship Frost National Bank for nearly two decades.
 As new financial services legislation allowed banks to broaden the services they offered customers, Cullen/Frost folded the USNB charter into Frost's in 2000.
 With this action, the last bank using the federally forbidden United States National Bank title ceased to exist.

-DMX filmed his Party UP video at the building.
+DMX filmed the music video for Party Up (Up in Here) at the building.